Errors, limits, and unavailable actions

 Moving a deal to a stage or changing its status can be blocked by a guard check.
 This is not a failure: the process requires a condition to be met.

-- Meet the condition: fill in the required field, complete the necessary step, add data.
+- Meet all the listed conditions: fill in the required fields, complete the necessary steps, add data.

 - Repeat the move.